 Submitted documents will be treated as confidential.
-An Independent third party performing due diligence and valuation analysis will have calls with start-ups in the framework of this process.
-EIT Health or an independent third party performing due diligence and valuation analysis may reach out to the Start-up in case more information is required to finalise the due diligence and/or valuation analysis.
+EIT Health or the independent third party performing due diligence and valuation analysis will have calls with start-ups in the framework of this process.
+EIT Health or the independent third party performing due diligence and valuation analysis may reach out to the Start-up in case more information is required to finalise the due diligence and/or valuation analysis.